Britney Spears says Wembanyama's security struck her in Las Vegas, Spurs rookie says he was grabbed - KTVZ

 AP Basketball Writer

 LAS VEGAS (AP) — San Antonio Spurs rookie Victor Wembanyama says he believes Britney Spears grabbed him from behind as he was walking into a restaurant at a Las Vegas casino, and that the security detail he was with pushed the pop star away.
 Wembanyama said Thursday he wasn’t told that Spears was the person who grabbed him until hours later.
-Spears filed a police report saying she was struck by a security guard while trying to get the attention of Wembanyama, a person with knowledge of the matter said Thursday.
-The person spoke to The Associated Press on condition of anonymity because the police report had yet to be released publicly.
+Spears filed a police report saying she was struck by a security guard.
+She said in social media posts that she did not grab Wembanyama.
+She said she only tapped him on the shoulder so she could congratulate him on his success.
+Spears said she was “back handed” and nearly knocked to the ground.